 57% of Arab citizens report feeling that they are part of Israeli society, compared with 84% of Jewish citizens.

-65% of Arabs, compared with 92% of Jews, say that they are proud to be Israelis However, only 32% of Jewish citizens think that Israeli Arabs feel a sense of belonging to the Israeli society.
-The Jewish public underestimates the extent of the Arab community's sense of belonging to Israeli society.
+65% of Arabs, compared with 92% of Jews, say that they are proud to be Israelis think that Israeli Arabs feel a sense of belonging to the general society.